shyamven/shyamven.github.io/_publications/2020-10-13-paper-title-number-1.md

 title: "Spatial Interference Cancellation for Simultaneous Wireless and Information Power Transfer"
 collection: publications
 permalink: /publication/2020-10-13-paper-title-number-1
-venue: '(as) U.S. Patent 10,804,988'
+venue: 'U.S. Patent and Trademark Office'
 # excerpt: 'A discrete-time delay (TD) technique in a baseband receiver array is disclosed for canceling wide modulated bandwidth spatial interference and reducing the Analog-to-Digital Conversion (ADC) dynamic range requirements.
 In particular, the discrete-time delay (TD) technique first aligns the interference using non-uniform sampled phases followed by uniform cancellation using a cancellation matrix, such as, for example, a Truncated Hadamard Transform implemented with antipodal binary coefficients.'
 date: 2020-10-13
 paperurl: 'https://patents.google.com/patent/US10804988B2/en'
-citation: 'S. Gupta, E. Ghaderi, S. Shekhar, S. Venkatasubramanian and A. S. Ramani, &quot;Spatial Interference Cancellation for Simultaneous Wireless and Information Power Transfer.&quot; <i>U.S. Patent 10,804,988</i>, U.S. Patent 10,804,988, Oct.
+citation: 'S. Gupta, E. Ghaderi, S. Shekhar, S. Venkatasubramanian and A. S. Ramani, &quot;Spatial Interference Cancellation for Simultaneous Wireless and Information Power Transfer.&quot; <i>U.S. Patent 10,804,988</i>, Oct.
 13, 2020.'
 ---
 A discrete-time delay (TD) technique in a baseband receiver array is disclosed for canceling wide modulated bandwidth spatial interference and reducing the Analog-to-Digital Conversion (ADC) dynamic range requirements.
 In particular, the discrete-time delay (TD) technique first aligns the interference using non-uniform sampled phases followed by uniform cancellation using a cancellation matrix, such as, for example, a Truncated Hadamard Transform implemented with antipodal binary coefficients.